The Viking Village in the Viking Town Hafnarfjörður in SW-Iceland

-We stayed in a huge en-suite room with an extra large bed and beautiful rustic, Viking style furniture.
+We stayed in a huge en-suite room with an extra-large bed and beautifully rustic, Viking-style furniture.
 And a flat-screen TV, which we didn't turn on at all though.
 Everything was up to par, the bed was so comfy and the duvet and linen were soft and luxurious.

 There are 42 rooms at the hotel, all of them en-suite.
 And the latest addition to the Viking Village is 14 Viking cottages opposite the hotel, en-suite and equipped with a TV.
 I have just seen them from the outside though.